The "Ladder of Inference"

 2. It describes how subjective experiences can vary widely.
 Opinions form based on our filters of judgment.
 We notice information (and take action!) that confirms existing beliefs.
 We're wired to make meaning and minimize cognitive dissonance.

-3. Finally, when there is a disagreement, the ladder can help identify its root cause.
-Next time someone does something strange and (seemingly) inexplicable, try to pause and ask yourself: At what rung did we diverge?
+3. When there is disagreement, the ladder can help identify a root cause.
+Next time someone does something strange and (seemingly) inexplicable, try to pause and ask: At what rung did we diverge?